 If you feel you need more information about any aspect of vaccination you can always speak to the nurse or GP.
-You can visit www.nhs.uk/vaccinations or contact the meningitis charities listed at the end of this leaflet.
+You can contact the meningitis charities listed at the end of this leaflet or visit www.nidirect.gov. uk/men-acwy-vaccination